Project Description: Use Artist-tac and foil to embellish Easter Eggs.

-5. Place foil sheet over adhesive dot and rub with your finger to transfer foil.
+5. Place foil sheet over the adhesive dot and rub with your finger to transfer foil.

 7. Cut 3–1/2” strips of adhesive from sheet long enough to wrap around egg plus a little bit extra.

-8. Wrap one strip around center of egg, and then trim excess.
+8. Wrap one strip around the center of the egg, and then trim excess.

-9. Rub with finger to transfer adhesive and then remove backing strip.
+9. Rub with finger to transfer adhesive and then remove the backing strip.

-11. Repeat steps 2-4 at either end of egg to add 2 more stripes.
+11. Repeat steps 2-4 at either end of the egg to add 2 more stripes.

 12. Cut 8 –1/4” strips from adhesive sheet the length of the egg plus a bit.
-Apply strips to egg from to top bottom, spacing evenly around egg.
+Apply strips to the egg from to top-bottom, spacing evenly around the egg.
 Rub strips with finger to transfer adhesive.

-13. Working one strip at a time, remove backing and rub with foil.
+13. Working one strip at a time, remove the backing and rub with foil.

 14. You can add one or more sets of stripes to the egg and use multiple colors of foil.
 Just repeat steps 1-2 and place stripes in between previous ones using a different color of the foil.